f-rams/Magnifier/README.md

 - Domain: company name, location, number of employees, foundation year, LinkedIn

-The app works mainly with ASYNC functionality and uses a PostgreSQL DB to store data related to each search.
+The app works main with Python and Flask on the back-end to send requests to the third-party API and retrieve data pertaining to the user input.
+PostgreSQL is to store data related to each search.

 ## Usage